neptunelabs/fsi-thumbbar-samples/samples/frontpage/README.md

 - Drag & Drop files to the file view or the tree view

 While having an image or folder selected, you can see all possible publishing ways for the specific item by visting the Publish To Web tab.
-For this example, select one image and use the preset *ThumbBar hoirzontal* in the section *ThumbBars* :
+For this example, select one image and use the preset *ThumbBar horizontal* in the section *ThumbBars* :

 ![Config Image](readme-thumb-1.png)